keymasterr/hover-slider/README.md

 # hoverSlider
 JS slideshow that works by moving cursor/finger over it.
-Should work without load/render blinking (even in firefox — it would be less complex otherwise >_<)
+It should work without any flickering during load or rendering (in firefox as well)

+If container has width or height set, it will apply the first image aspect ratio to it.
+The rest of images will try to fit into or to cover (customizable) the result box.
+If the container sizes aren't set, the first image size will be used.
+Sizes of images with `@2x`/`@3x` in the filename will be calculated respectfully.

 ## Usage
-1. Include `hoverSlider.css` and `hoverSlider.js` in your HTML document:
+1. Include `hoverSlider.css` and `hoverSlider.js` in your HTML document
 ```html
 <head>
   <!-- ... -->